GoogleContainerTools/skaffold/docs/design_proposals/generalizing_kaniko_config.md

 ## Implementation plan
 1. We will implement the new configurations first, so ECR can be supported
-2. Write skaffold fix for converting GCR/Docker secrets and give dprecation warnings for same
+2. Write skaffold fix for converting GCR/Docker secrets and give deprecation warnings for same
 3. Remove GCR/Docker specific config and code for configuring secrets

 ___